 White & Case

-And its lawyers are extremely well paid.
-The first seat trainee salary is among the highest in the City at £46k, and flies up to £105k at NQ level.
+And its lawyers are extremely well paid, with NQs being paid £140k (with a bonus on top).
 Add to this top quality international work, a bonus that kicks in once associates beat their target of 1,750 chargeable hours and a guaranteed overseas seat for trainees and it looks like a cracking deal.

 The office is described as having a "really relaxed atmosphere" even if the IT support is "a bit shonky".
 The firm makes a big play of taking diversity very seriously – even if it's still “not an easy place to be a senior lawyer and a woman”, it is apparently "so diverse that it's difficult to find an English person in some departments".

 The Broad Street offices are very swish (albeit with extremely slow and "unpredictable" lifts and a canteen which scored 1/5 for hygiene a few years ago (since rectified and up to 5/5)).
 There are plenty of opportunities for extra-curricular drinking and historically some of the best biscuits in the City: "the cookies have had a revamp - they are bigger and more chocolatey!"

 So what do White & Case lawyers have to say about their firm?

 They like the pay, although some lawyers are looking over the fence at their ludicrously-paid peers at BigLaw firms.
 "Pay is very good when compared to the market generally, but falling behind the 'mid-Atlantic' target the firm traditionally seeks to offer", said one junior solicitor.